shahriar-rahman/Lyrics-Scraper/README.md

 <br/>

 ### ◘ Executing the Spider scripts
-Open the project inside any IDE, then use its terminal to access the Scrapy folder by running the following command:
+Open the project inside any IDE, then use its terminal to access the *Scrapy Project* by running the following command:
 ```
 > cd lyrics_crawler
 ```